 What if I want a print of one of the originals that I don't see offered in the Printshop?

 Let us know which one and we may be able to order one from our art printer.
 The price will reflect it being a special order.

 What if I want to commission a painting?

 We are open for commissions.
 On the top right hand corner of the homepage select "Contact Us" for details.

 What if I want handwovens but don’t see the colours I like?

 Handwovens can be commissioned.
-Please contact me through the Plaid Moose Gallery to discuss.
+Please contact Ruth Johnson through The Plaid Moose Gallery to discuss.
 Keep in mind the best outcome usually happens with some mutual flexibility - suggestions plus artistic licence can be an exciting process for everyone involved.

 Do I have to baby my kitchen towels?